Kitchen knife: Chef's knife

 A chef's knife or cook's knife is also known as a French knife.
+Chef's knives are typically longer and wider bladed with a proper heel and choil, whereas shorter and narrower ones, sometimes without a proper heel and choil, tend to be known as cook's knives.
 It is an all-purpose medium to large-sized knife that is curved to allow the cook to rock the knife on the cutting board for a more precise cut.
 The broad and heavy blade also serves for chopping bone instead of the cleaver, making this knife an all-purpose heavy knife for food preparation.
-Chef's knives are most commonly available between 15 and 25 cm, though 20 cm is the most common size.
-Chef's knives are more frequently longer and wider bladed with a proper heel and choil, whereas shorter and narrower ones, sometimes without a proper heel and choil, tend to be known as cook's knives.
+Chef's knives are most commonly available between 15 and 25 cm, with 20 cm being the most common size.